orbeon/orbeon-forms-doc/configuration/properties/properties-general-http-client.md

     value=""/>
 ```

 On the other hand, some application servers, add a prefix and suffix to the session id.
 For instance, WebSphere uses the *cache id* as prefix, and the colon character (`:`) followed by the *clone id* as suffix.
-So, on WebSphere, assuming that in your situation the *cache id* is always `0000`, and the *client id* (found in WebSphere's `plugin-cfg.xml`) is `123`, you will want to set those properties as shown below.
-Note how the value of the *client id* follows the colon character in the value of the suffix property.
+So, on WebSphere, assuming that in your situation the *cache id* is always `0000`, and the *clone id* (found in WebSphere's `plugin-cfg.xml`) is `123`, you will want to set those properties as shown below.
+Note how the value of the *clone id* follows the colon character in the value of the suffix property.

 ```xml
 <property